gurditsingh/hydeout/_posts/test.md

  - **Scalable data and metadata handling :** Delta Lake is built on data lakes, all reads and writes using Spark or other distributed processing engines are inherently scalable to petabyte-scale.
 Delta Lake leverages Spark to scale out all the metadata processing to handle metadata or large tables.
  - **Time Travel :** The Delta Lake transaction log records details about every change made to data providing a full audit trail of the changes.
 Data in the data lake will be versioned and snapshots are provided so that you can query them as if that snapshot was the current state of the system.
 This helps us to revert to older versions of our data lake for Audits, rollbacks and etc.
  - **Schema Enforcement :** Delta Lake automatically prevents the insertion of data with an incorrect schema, i.e. not matching the table schema.
 It prevents data corruption by preventing the bad data get into the system.
- - **Support for updates, merge and deletes :** Delta Lake supports merge, update, and delete operations to enable complex use cases.
-Most distributed processing frameworks do not support atomic data modification operations on data lakes.
+ - **Support for updates, merge and deletes :** Delta Lake supports merge, delete , and update operations to do complex operations.
+Most of the distributed processing frameworks do not support atomic data modification operations on data lakes.

+How to start using Delta Lake
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjUxMDA3NSwzMTExODY2NDgsLTc4Mj
+eyJoaXN0b3J5IjpbMTgzODI0MTkxNywzMTExODY2NDgsLTc4Mj
 A2NDI1MCwtMjA4ODc0NjYxMiwtMzMyNDU1MzYzXX0=
 -->